Princess of Wales visits silk mill to celebrate UK textile industry

 The Princess of Wales visited a family-run weaving mill to highlight the heritage of the British textile industry and jobs in the creative industries.

-Kate, 43, stayed at Suffolk Silk Mills in Sudbury for longer than had been timetabled, and afterwards took the time to speak to schoolchildren who had waited outside the business for her.
+Kate, 43, stayed at Sudbury Silk Mills in Sudbury, Suffolk for longer than had been timetabled, and afterwards took the time to speak to schoolchildren who had waited outside the business for her.

 She arrived into the mill’s car park in a dark blue Range Rover, with crowds on the pavement peering through a metal fence to catch a glimpse of her.